BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 `sensor.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_previous_rate`

-The previous rate that energy consumption was charged at (including VAT).
+The previous rate that energy consumption was charged at (including VAT), that differs from the current rate.
 If there is no previous rate (e.g. rates before now are of the same value as the current rate), then this will be reported as `unknown`/`none`.

 | Attribute | Type | Description |
 |-----------|------|-------------|